Healthdirect Free Australian health advice you can count on.

 How are tension headaches diagnosed?

 Your doctor will diagnose tension headaches by talking to you and examining you.
-There is no specific test to diagnose tension headaches.
-However, your doctor may do tests to exclude other causes of headache.
+There is no specific test for tension headaches.
+However, if your pain doesn't go away, your doctor may do tests to check for other causes of headache.

 How are tension headaches treated?